(The following was found in an envelope on a bus bound for Chicago)

 It was during this time that I first found it.

 Now I didn’t have the best memories of the old place, given how long it had been since I had stayed there.
 But one of the first things I noticed while I was walking along the ground floor hallway was that there was a door that hadn’t been there before.
 I stared at it for a few moments, more out of confusion than anything else before trying to push it open.
 It wouldn’t budge an inch.

 I asked my brother if he knew what might be down there and he shook his head, saying that he’d not even noticed it before now.
 My cousin said that she’d noticed a big, old fashioned looking key in the keyhole of the door the last time she’d come round to visit but she had no clue where it might be right now.
 I shrugged, not really thinking much of it at the time, just figuring that I’d had to get someone to bust the door down at some point before I got the house sold.

 The room none of us WANTED to go in was Emerson’s.
-It was weird, seeing all his old toys and colouring books still there, as if our mother had been trying to bring her son back by clinging on to the past.
-Emerson had always been our mothers favourite, the one who she’d lavished all of her attention on and I saw that she had stuck his drawings up all over the place.
-Drawings of pirate ships and odd, comical looking figures with strange designs.
+It was weird, seeing all his old toys and coloring books still there, as if our mother had been trying to bring her son back by clinging on to the past.
+Emerson had always been our mother’s favorite, the one who she’d lavished all of her attention on and I saw that she had stuck his drawings up all over the place.
+Drawings of pirate ships and odd, comical-looking figures with strange designs.